 Approximately 9 million Indians are blind from cataract with

-another 1.8–3.8 million going blind from cataract every year.
+another 1.8–3.8 million going blind from cataract and other lens diseases every year.
 Worldwide over

-37million people are blind due to cataract and is the No1 cause of reversible
+37million people are blind due to cataract diseased lens and is the No1 cause of reversible

 More than 7

-million cataract operations are performed each year in India alone.
+million lens replacement operations are performed each year in India alone.
 To